 14th Century Curfew

 Medieval curfews, also known as “couvre-feu” or fire covers, are ceramic or iron covers used to keep the embers of the fire overnight.
+They are an example of how doing things the medieval way is easier than trying to adapt modern ways to this lifestyle.

 Some extant example of curfews are